chukwukap/space/README.md

 ## Motivation

 Big platforms keep the profits and the people.
-Spaces flips the script by putting **wallet-to-wallet rewards** and **portable audiences** into the hands of every host.
+Space flips the script by putting **wallet-to-wallet rewards** and **portable audiences** into the hands of every host.

 ---